 “This post may contain affiliate links.
 Please read my disclosure for more info.

-- How many years will I need to work?
+- How much money will I actually need to retire comfortably?

 If I’m going to mention free money apps, I’ve gotta mention good old Excel.
 The only bells and whistles with Excel are what you build into it.
 But if all you need to do is list your expenses in categories and auto-total them, Excel can do it for you.

 If you’re disciplined enough to keep it up, Excel will show you whether you’re living beyond your means.
-And if you don’t want to spend the time creating your own fancy spreadsheet, you can find plenty of free ones online.
+And if you don’t want to spend the time creating your own fancy spreadsheet, here are some free templates you can use.

 Excel Cost: If you’re a student with a .edu email address, you can probably install Microsoft Office 365 which includes Excel, free of charge through your school.
 Otherwise the office suite would run about $70 and could be installed on one PC or Mac and one phone.